Best Magic Books For Intermediate Magicians

 Not a chance.
 Pick one or two that appeal to you and go properly deep with them.
 Depth beats breadth at this level, every time.
 Five half-read books is worse than one thoroughly worked-through one.

-Should I still practice from beginner books?
+Should I still practise from beginner books?

 Yes.
 Practice is never wasted.
 But you're probably past the point of discovering genuinely new material from them.
 Use them for revision and refinement rather than new learning.